Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 A value cursor is declared in one of these ways:

-declare C cursor fetch from call foo(args)
+cursor C fetch from call foo(args)

 foo